openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

     - test2
 ```

 If you want to change topology keys, just a set new env(ALLOWED_TOPOLOGIES).
-See [FAQs](./faq.md#1-how-to-add-custom-topology-key) for more details.
+Refer [FAQs](./faq.md#1-how-to-add-custom-topology-key) for more details.

 ```
 $ kubectl edit ds -n kube-system openebs-lvm-node